Bartel-Group/pydmclab/docs.md

 ### other high level settings

-- you will generally have to modify these!
 - `COMPOSITIONS`
+  - if you are using MP
   - an input to a Materials Project query (if appropriate)
   - could be a formula (like `Li2O`), a list of formulas, a chemical system (like `Ba-Zr-S`), or a list of chemical systems
   - used by `get_query`
-- `TRANSFORM_STRUCS`
+- `API_KEY`
-  - need to specify this if you want to systematically modify structures in `get_strucs`
+  - if you are using MP
-  - e.g., you might make this `[1, 2, 3, 4]` if looping through that will be meaningful during `get_strucs` (e.g., to insert 1, 2, 3, 4 Li)
-  - used by `get_strucs`
-- `GEN_MAGMOMS`
-  - set to True if running AFM calcs
-  - otherwise, not used
-  - if True, `get_magmoms` is executed
-- `TO_LAUNCH`
-  - tells `pydmclab` what kinds of calculations (i.e., standards and exchange-correlation methods) you're interested in.
-  - a common setting would be `TO_LAUNCH = {'dmc' : ['metagga']}` to run r2SCAN (meta-GGA) at DMC standards

 ## a typical flow

 1. I decide I want to run some calculations
 2. I create a folder on MSI: `/home/cbartel/<username>/<specific name>` (e.g., `/home/cbartel/cbartel/LiMn2O4`)
 3. I create a folder called `scripts` (e.g., `/home/cbartel/cbartel/LiMn2O4/scripts`)
-4. I copy a demo launcher script into this folder (e.g., `cp ~/bin/pydmclab/pydmclab/demos/demo_vasp_template.py /home/cbartel/cbartel/LiMn2O4/scripts/launcher.py`)
+4. I copy a demo launcher script into this folder (e.g., `cp ~/bin/pydmclab/pydmclab/demos/demo_launcher_template.py /home/cbartel/cbartel/LiMn2O4/scripts/launcher.py`)
 5. I start editing `launcher.py`

 - start at the top
 - what compositions do I want to query for (if any)?
 - do I want to run AFM or not?
-- am I going to transform my structures (e.g., replace species)?
 - what kind of standard/functional do I want?
 - what kind of configs do I want to use?
-  - while developing the launcher script, you should leave `n_procs = 1` in both the `SUB_CONFIGS` and the `ANALYSIS_CONFIGS` so that you can execute `python launcher.py` from the login node to quickly inspect what is printed
+  - while developing the launcher script, you should leave `...parallel=False` in both the `SUB_CONFIGS` and the `ANALYSIS_CONFIGS` so that you can execute `python launcher.py` from the login node to quickly inspect what is printed
 - how do I need to customize `get_query`?
 - how do I need to customize `get_strucs`?